edmcouncil/html-pages/README.md

 The script prepare and publish on localhost 3 pages:
 - `home` - templates on `http:localhost:8080`
 - `general` - templates on `http:localhost:8081/fibo`
-- `strapi` - required service for `general` templates with fibo database on `http://localhost:1337/admin`
+- `strapi` - required service for `general` pages with fibo database on `http://localhost:1337/admin`

 To start and rebuild all containers use command: